Latest Updates about 3M™ Bair Hugger™ Therapy

 - Augustine has a history of such behavior.
 In 1992, a federal court ordered Augustine to stop disparaging a competing product.
 In 2009, a German court ordered Augustine to stop making false claims.
 In 2012, the FDA ordered Augustine to stop making false statements.

-- In a recent sworn statement, Augustine said that he retained the Kennedy Hodges law firm in 2009 to explore litigation against 3M and the Bair Hugger system.
-Kennedy Hodges filed the first two lawsuits against the Bair Hugger system.
+- In a sworn statement, Augustine recently said that, in 2009, he contacted the Kennedy Hodges law firm to encourage them to pursue litigation against the Bair Hugger System.
+Kennedy Hodges filed the first two lawsuits against the Bair Hugger System.

 - The FDA is aware of Augustine and his activity regarding the Bair Hugger system.
 In fact, in the first week of December 2016, the Food and Drug Administration’s Minneapolis District conducted an inspection at 3M regarding the Bair Hugger warming system.
 That inspection was triggered by a complaint from Augustine about 3M not complying with medical device adverse event reporting regulations.
 3M has been very transparent with the agency regarding Bair Hugger system litigation and 3M’s medical device adverse event reporting process.
 After visiting 3M and reviewing its processes and the scientific evidence that the Bair Hugger System does not cause or contribute to infection, the FDA affirmed that 3M is in compliance with regulations and found no deficiencies.

 - The Bair Hugger warming system has been used more than 200 million times during the past 30 years.
 It is safe and effective.

 - Do not be alarmed or misguided by Scott Augustine and his campaign of lies.

 Duke weighs in: Keep using forced-air warming devices